IR-MCL: Implicit Representation-Based Online Global Localization: Experimental Evaluation

 We evaluate the performance in Freiburg building 079 dataset, Intel Lab dataset, and MIT CSAIL Lab, which shows that our method is robust in different scenarios.
 Because these datasets only contain one sequence, these datasets are not suitable for evaluating global localization.
 Here, we split the sequence into subsets for training and evaluation of observation models.

 \tabref{tab:observation_model} shows the quantitative evaluation of the observation models.
 We use similar error metrics introduced by Rematas~\etalcite{rematas2022cvpr}.
 We compare synthesized scans $ \boldsymbol{z} $ with the ground truth scans $ \boldsymbol{\hat{z}} $ and report the average absolute error of the measurements.
 This metric is the same as the distance function $ \mathcal{D} $ used in our observation model, see \eqref{eq:sensor_model}.
 Therefore, it directly reflects the errors brought to the localization system.
 We also report the accuracy (Acc) as the ratio of the LiDAR beams with a range error smaller than $ 0.5 $\,m compared to the real scan measurements.
 Given a LiDAR pose, we can determine the LiDAR beams' origin $ \boldsymbol{o} $ and direction $ \boldsymbol{d} $.
 The corresponding 2D point cloud of a scan $ \boldsymbol{z} $ is $ \boldsymbol{p}_{i} = \boldsymbol{o} + z_{i}\boldsymbol{d} $.
-We do the same operation for the real scans $ \boldsymbol{\hat{z}} $, resulting in the ground-truth point cloud.
-We compute the Chamfer Distance (CD) and F-score (F) using a threshold of $ 0.5 $\,m between the rendered and the ground-truth point clouds.
+We do the same operation for the real scans $ \boldsymbol{\hat{z}} $ to get the ground-truth.
+We compute the Chamfer Distance~(CD) and F~-~score~(F) using a threshold of $ 0.5 $\,m between the rendered and the ground-truth point clouds.

 As shown in~\tabref{tab:observation_model}, our model generally achieves better performance in all metrics in all datasets.
 Our NOF model reduces the average absolute error than the ray-casting method.
 The reason is that our method synthesizes more accurate scans compared with the ray-casting method even if there are only training scans with noisy poses available from a SLAM algorithm.
 Note that our method significantly improves the accuracy on the MIT dataset by a factor of 2 considering average absolute error.
 In this case, it seems that the $ 291 $ frames are not sufficient to build an occupancy grid map to precisely represent the scene.
 But our implicit representation can make reasonable predictions for some places, which are unseen in the training set.
 It also supports that our methods have good generalization capabilities for small datasets.
+Besides, our method only gets minor improvement in F-score, since it is the harmonic mean of accuracy and completeness.
+The results show that our method can reconstruct the complete scene as the occupancy grid map, but is more accurate than~it.